Optimization-Free Style Transfer for 3D Gaussian Splats: Results

+Overall, G-style has the best content and style preservation, likely due to the ability of G-style to move splats during the fine-tuning process.
+Our approach had the best consistency between views, but tends to have less sharp features in some areas.
+We note, however, that our approach has better color alignment than StyleGaussian in the examples that were tested.
+In general, our approach still provides reasonable quality outputs regardless of 3DGS size, but is better suited for single object stylization than for large scenes.

-Another advantage of our stylization method is its short runtime on consumer-grade hardware.
-We compare timing information of our approach to other state-of-the-art 3DGS stylization methods.
+In addition to the rendered results, we compare timing information of our approach to other state-of-the-art 3DGS stylization methods.
 Because the nature of the stylizations differs, we separate the speeds into four speed categories: reconstruction, preprocessing, stylization, and rendering speeds.
 Reconstruction time includes the optimization process that generates the individual Gaussians given the input images of the scenes (some approaches include the stylization in this step).
 Preprocessing time includes any step needed to prepare the 3DGS scene for stylization (e.g. the graph construction process in our approach).
 Stylization time is the runtime of the incorporated stylization network or stylization process.
 Rendering time accounts for the time needed to generate a stylized image when viewing the scene.

 To make these comparisons, we conducted our own timing experiments on an NVIDIA RTX 4090 desktop machine on the ``train'' 3DGS scene from Fig.~\ref{fig:style-grid}.
 The resulting speeds are shown in Table~\ref{tab:speed}.
-If an algorithm can be used on an already exisiting 3DGS, this was also noted as ``preoptimized'' in the table.
+If an algorithm can be used on an already existing 3DGS, this was also noted as ``preoptimized'' in the table.
 As is shown, our method performs faster than existing approaches, with both preprocessing and stylization steps being completed in under a minute.

 As an additional point, our approach is particularly advantageous for stylizing splats on lower-end hardware, since the graph construction process is implemented on the CPU with only the simple CNN-based stylization optionally running on the GPU rather than the CPU.
 This gives speeds around 1 minute even when no GPU is available.
 In comparison, fast methods like G-style \cite{kovacs2024} reported stylization speeds of 20-28 minutes for 360$^\circ$ scenes on an NVIDIA L4 GPU in Google Colab.
 Our approach is a viable option for stylization on standard consumer-based hardware.